 Make sleep a priority.

-Your body does most of it’s healing at night when you’re sleeping.
-Getting good sleep is a very important way to keep your immune system in tip top shape.
+Your body does most of its healing at night when you’re sleeping.
+Getting good sleep is a very important way to keep your immune system in tip-top shape.
 Get at least 7 hours of sleep a night, and if you’re feeling under the weather, honor your body’s request for more sleep.

 Start taking elderberry syrup daily.

 Elderberry syrup is a powerhouse cold and flu fighter.
 My kids and I take a tablespoon every day to keep our immune systems ready to rumble.
-Studies have shown that elderberry syrup are incredibly effective in preventing flu (and lessening the severity if you already caught it).
+Studies have shown that elderberry syrup is incredibly effective in preventing flu (and lessening the severity if you already caught it).

 Eat lots of ginger and garlic.

 Ginger is a powerful antioxidant that rids the body of toxins and fights inflammation and infection.
-Garlic fights infection, boosts the immune response and wards off many viruses (including cold and flu).
+Garlic fights infection, boosts the immune response, and wards off many viruses (including cold and flu).
 Add these to your diet every day, and double the intake if you’re sick.

 Sip on bone broth.